Explore Yellowstone and Grand Teton—two of America’s most famous national parks.

-On the second and third days of our trip, we’ll warm up with a couple day hikes in Yellowstone.
+On the second and third days of our trip, we’ll warm up with a couple of day hikes in Yellowstone.
 We’ll hike through fields of wildflowers, past cascading falls and up to elevations lending views of Old Faithful.
 We may even catch a glimpse of all the spectacular wildlife, including moose, deer, bison and elk.

 Days 4-7: Backpack in Wyoming’s Wilderness

-For four days, we’ll carry all our gear, learn Leave No Trace principles and hone our backpacking skills in one of Wyoming’s most remote wilderness areas.
-We’ll average six miles per day on the trail, as we pass through marshy meadows, stop at beautiful high-altitude lakes and hike on ridgelines with stunning 360-degree views.
+For four days, we’ll carry all of our gear, learn Leave No Trace principles and hone our backpacking skills in one of Wyoming’s most spectacular wilderness areas.
+We’ll average six miles per day on the trail, as we pass through meadows, stop at beautiful high-altitude lakes and hike on ridgelines with stunning 360-degree views.

 Days 8-11: Grand Teton National Park & Kayak the Snake River

 We’ll spend four days at kayaking school on the Snake River just south of Jackson.
 We’ll work alongside professional guides as we learn to paddle hard-shell kayaks and navigate the river.
 We’ll start out in a lake or pool to adjust to our equipment, go over procedures and learn some basic kayaking strokes.
-With our guides by our sides, we’ll learn how to paddle flat and moving water, and how to enter, exit and roll a kayak.
+With guides by our sides, we’ll learn how to paddle flat and moving water, and how to enter, exit and roll a kayak.
 Then we’ll head out on a calm section of the Snake River to learn to read and navigate the river: negotiating peel-outs, eddy turns and ferries.
 Building on our skills, we’ll progress from flat water to moving water, and by day four, we’ll have the option to tackle some Class II and III rapids.

 Days 12 & 13: Jackson

-At the end of the trip, we’ll head back to Jackson and celebrate two weeks of accomplishments, leadership growth and adventure in the mountains of Yellowstone and Grand Teton National Parks.
+At the end of the trip, we’ll head back to Jackson and celebrate two weeks of adventure, accomplishments and fun in Yellowstone and the Tetons.

 9 nights of frontcountry camping.
 Campground facilities will vary and may include flush toilets, hot showers and/or laundry.